aptible/support/source/quickstart/go/gorilla.md

 ### App secrets

-App secrets can be set as app environmental variables via the Aptible CLI tool just as the DATABASE_URL was set.
+App secrets can be set as app environment variables via the Aptible CLI tool just as the DATABASE_URL was set.

     aptible config:add --app APP-HANDLE SENDGRID_USER=user SENDGRID_PASSWORD=hunter2

-The environmental variable should now be accessible by your app:
+The environment variable should now be accessible by your app:

 ```go
 twilio := gotwilio.NewTwilioClient(os.Getenv("SENDGRID_USER"), os.Getenv("SENDGRID_PASSWORD"))